timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER V-HEALTH PROFESSIONS EDUCATION/Part E-Health Professions and Public Health Workforce/subpart 1-health professions workforce information and analysis.md

   * (1) the Assistant Secretary for Health or the designee of the Assistant Secretary;

-  * (2) the Administrator of the Health Care Financing Administration;
+  * (2) the Administrator of the Centers for Medicare & Medicaid Services;

   * (3) the Chief Medical Director of the Department of Veterans Affairs;

+  * (4) the Administrator of the Health Resources and Services Administration;

-  * (4) 6 members appointed by the Secretary to include representatives of practicing primary care physicians, national and specialty physician organizations, foreign medical graduates, and medical student and house staff associations;
+  * (5) 6 members appointed by the Secretary to include representatives of practicing primary care physicians, national and specialty physician organizations, foreign medical graduates, and medical student and house staff associations;

-  * (5) 4 members appointed by the Secretary to include representatives of schools of medicine and osteopathic medicine and public and private teaching hospitals; and
+  * (6) 4 members appointed by the Secretary to include representatives of schools of medicine and osteopathic medicine and public and private teaching hospitals; and

-  * (6) 4 members appointed by the Secretary to include representatives of health insurers, business, and labor.
+  * (7) 4 members appointed by the Secretary to include representatives of health insurers, business, and labor.

 #### (c) Terms of appointed members
 * #### (1) In general; staggered rotation